-What’s the most amount of skin lightening you can hope for?
+What’s the most amount of skin lightening possible?

-Well, this really depends on the method you use to lighten your skin or dark marks.
-Whether you choose to use natural methods or completely chemical methods.
+This depends on the method used to lighten your skin or dark marks.
+And whether you choose to use natural methods or completely chemical methods.

 Natural methods of skin lightening

 I use the term ‘natural methods’ here loosely.
 You’ll see that exfoliation by using AHAs is classified as natural means below (even though these are made in a lab).
 This is because with gentle acids or light peels, you’re not doing much more than exfoliating the top layers of your skin to increase cell turnover – which is what your body does anyway on its own, you’re just speeding it up.

 Natural methods to brighten the skin tone and fade dark marks